-The impetus for the federal government's claim to a new, expansive authority is clear: It disagrees with this Court's decision to return "the issue of abortion" to the States.
-Dobbs, 597 U.S. at 256.
-Rather than allow elected state officials who "evaluate [competing] interests differently" to protect prenatal life, id., the United States seeks to reimpose a federal abortion right.
+The impetus for the federal government's claim to a new, expansive authority is clear: It disagrees with the Supreme Court's decision to return "the issue of abortion" to the States.
+Dobbs, 597 U.S. at 232, 300.
+Rather than allow elected state officials who "evaluate [competing] interests differently" to protect prenatal life, id. at 256, the United States seeks to reimpose a federal abortion right.
 And in pursuit of that goal, it is ready to accept any amount of collateral damage to traditional state authority-up to the point of saying it may displace any state regulation by offering some federal funds.
+Perhaps some might agree with the United States' current policy.
+But it is important to remember that the United States' position on federalism cuts both ways: the United States' position also means that Congress could use Spending Clause conditions to ban medical providers who accept Medicaid or Medicare patients from providing abortions in States that have a "state constitutional amendment requiring abortion to be available."
+Oral Arg.
+Tr.
+96:24-97:12.
+And what's to stop Congress from seeking to meddle with state affairs only in the abortion context?
+Perhaps another Congress would enact Spending Clause legislation that pays private gun shops to ignore otherwise constitutional state restrictions on firearm sales.
+Policy preferences should not affect what one thinks of the United States' grab for power.